gdurandvadas/hextergen/docs/simulation/README.md

 ![Elevation Texture](./elevations.png)

-### Tectonic Plates

-Tectonic plates are instrumental in shaping mountain ranges and oceanic trenches within the simulation.
-This is accomplished through the following steps.
+The topography shape is influenced by a tectonic plates simulation, which is divided into five key steps:

-#### 1. Seed Placement
+### 1. Seed Placement

 The map's initiation begins with the strategic placement of seed points that act as identifiers for individual tectonic plates.
 I initially wanted to use a Poisson Disk approach, but the result were too uniform for my taste, so I ended upp creating a simple logic that picks the seeds randomly ensuring aminimum distance between the points.